Arithmetic bigness and a uniform Bogomolov-type result: Introduction

 Our theorem is stronger and more general than the new gap principle of \cite{DGH1,Kuh} by the following aspects: \begin{enumerate}[(1)] \item it has an extra non-negative term $\wh h((2g-2)\alpha-\omega_{C/K})$ in the formula; \item it allows $\alpha$ to be in $\Pic^1(C_{\overline K})$ instead of just in $C(\overline K)$; \item it is valid for global fields of all characteristics instead of just number fields, and the constants $c_1$ and $c_2$ are uniform for all these fields. \end{enumerate} Our proof is very different from that of \cite{DGH1,Kuh}, and the key ingredient is a bigness result of adelic line bundles on the universal curve.
 We will come back to that in the next subsection.

-In the function field case, Looper--Silverman--Wilms \cite[Thm.
-1.2]{LSW} proves a similar bound independently.
+In the function field case, assuming that $C_{\overline K}$ (instead of $(C_{\overline K},\alpha)$) is non-isotrivial, Looper--Silverman--Wilms \cite[Thm.
+1.2]{LSW} proves a similar bound with explicit constants independently.
 By Theorem \ref{fiberwise11} below, their bound can be converted to our bound without the extra term $\wh h((2g-2)\alpha-\omega_{C/K})$.
 We refer to the explanation after Theorem \ref{fiberwise11} for more details on their result.

 It is also worth noting that an explicit uniform bound on the Mordell--Lang problem over function fields of positive characteristic $p>0$ was previously obtained by Buium--Voloch \cite{BV} using jet schemes.